sfigg/commercialization-public/docset/manufacture/desktop/bcdedit-command-line-options.md

 | /deletevalue | Deletes a specified element from a boot entry. |
 | /set         | Sets an entry option value.                    |

-For example, beginning with Windows 10, you can enable flightsigning on devices that are not connected to the internet.
-To enable flightsigning, run the following commands and then reboot:
+For example, this command will enable the system to trust Windows Insider Preview builds that are signed with certificates that are not trusted by default:

 ``` syntax
 Bcdedit /set {bootmgr} flightsigning on
 Bcdedit /set flightsigning on
 ```
+Reboot after running the command.
 To turn off flightsigning:

 ``` syntax
 Bcdedit /set {bootmgr} flightsigning off